skupperproject/skupper-example-hello-world/external/skewer/README.md

     Note: You may also want to flirp your krupke.
 ~~~

-A typical mix of standard and custom steps might look like this:
+A typical mix of standard and custom steps for a Kubernetes-based
+example might look like this:

 ~~~ yaml
 steps: